NatelEnergy/grafana-influx-admin/README.md

 ## InfluxDB admin

 Since influx 1.1, the simple admin ui has been deprecated.
-It did not do much, but was quite useful for sanity checks
+This panel replaces that functionality.
+It also has special display for `SHOW QUERIES` and an easy way to kill them.

 ### Screenshots